-&lt;sup>46 Henry seems to favour different terms at different points in history.
+40 Henry appears to favor different terms at different points in history.
 His use of wicingi seems confined to the reign of Alfred, whereas during the reigns of Edward and Æthelstan, he uses infideles.
-The switch to a word with the meaning "unfaithful" may be ironic word play on the title hold "faithful" given to several of the Danes killed in battles with Edward at that point in the Anglo-Saxon Chronicle.
-See The Anglo-Saxon Chronicle: A Collaborative Edition, ed.
-David Dumville and Michael Lapidge (Cambridge: Brewer, 1983-) (hereafter cited as ASC), s.a.
-905, MS D 911.
+The switch to a word with the meaning "unfaithful" may be ironic word play on the title bold "faithful" given to several of the Danes killed in battles with Edward at that point in the Anglo-Saxon Chronicle.
+See the entries for 905 and 911 in MS D, The Anglo-Saxon Chronicle: A Collaborative Edition, ed.
+David Dumville and Michael Lapidge (Cambridge: Brewer, 1983-).

-&lt;sup>47 HH VI.2.
-Henry adds: "Millesimo tercio anno, ira Daci exarserunt digna, sicut ignis quem sagimine uelit aliquis extinguere" ("In the year 1003, the Danes were inflamed with justifiable anger, like a fire which someone had tried to extinguish with fat.")
+41 Henry adds: "Millesimo tercio anno, ira Daci exarserunt digna, sicut ignis quem sagimine uelit aliquis extinguere" ("In the year 1003, the Danes were inflamed with justifiable anger, like a fire which someone had tried to extinguish with fat").

-&lt;sup>48 For discussion of Henry's affection for Lincoln, see Gransden, Historical Writing in England, pp. 195-6.
-HH VI.14.
+42 For discussion of Henry's affection for Lincoln, see Gransden, Historical Writing in England, 195-96.